 Shall act as an advisor to the elementary and secondary education department for all such programs within certain early childhood education and Parents as Teachers programs reviewed by the department.
 (RSMo 178.695)

 Special Health, Psychological, and Social Needs of Minority Older Individuals Commission

 The Commission studies certain needs of the state’s minority older individuals and makes recommendations for program improvements and services to the governor and key legislators.
 (RSMo 208.533)

 The lieutenant governor, two senators and two representatives, five members appointed by the governor and confirmed by the senate sit on the Tourism Commission housed in the Department of Economic Development.
 The commission determines all matters relating to the policy and administration of tourism promotion in Missouri.
 (RSMo 620.455)

-Appoints one member to the work groups of the state board of education (English/Language Arts, Mathematics, Science, History and Governments, Personal Finance).
+Appoints one member to the work groups of the state board of education to develop learning standards in English/Language Arts, Mathematics, Science, History and Governments, and Personal Finance.
 (RSMo 160.514)